-Our children, youth and families are priorities for us and as well as Kids' Church, we are currently working to set up a youth group and looking at ways to keep teenagers engaged.
-Alongside this, we wish to develop our intergenerational ministry.
+Our children, youth and families are priorities for us.
+As well as running Kids' Church, we are currently working to set up a youth group and looking at ways to keep teenagers engaged and to develop our intergenerational ministry.
 Another priority is the aging community, especially as many in our church community become frailer and need more support.
 As part of this, we want our church to become more dementia-friendly.
-A third priority is to engage with the surrounding community and work with different community groups to discover needs that we can work to address.
-We are planning to employ a Community Development worker as part of this process.
+A third priority is to engage with the surrounding community and work together with different community groups to discover needs that we can work to address.
+We are planning to employ a Community Engagement worker as part of this process.